William Colbert Keady: Gates v. Collier

 Keady is most widely known for his role in the US District Court case, Gates v.
 Collier.

 On February 8, 1971, Nazareth Gates, Willie Holmes, Matthew Winter, and Hal Zachery filed a class action against the Superintendent of the Penitentiary, the members of the Mississippi Penitentiary Board and the Governor of the State.
 Judge William Keady decided the case qualified as a class action under federal guidelines.
-This meant that the outcome would cover all inmates in the prison rather than just the four testifying.
+This meant the outcome would cover all inmates in the prison rather than just the four testifying.
 Another important thing Keady did was add a subclass of black convicts, since racial discrimination had been a key characteristic of Mississippi State Penitentiary since it was founded in 1904.

-The Mississippi Delta’s nationally infamous penitentiary, Parchman Farm, serves as a vital depiction of racial brutality in America post-Civil war.
+The Mississippi Delta's penitentiary, Parchman Farm, serves as a vital depiction of racial brutality in America post-Civil war.
 Parchman is known as “... the quintessential penal farm, the closest thing to slavery that survived the Civil War."

 Keady visited Parchman on multiple occasions and took his minister with him.
 At every camp, he saw, “filthy bathrooms, rotting mattresses, polluted water supplies, and kitchens overrun with insects, rodents, and the stench of decay."
 Keady said, “One part of me had always suspected such things.
 The rest of me was angry and ashamed."

 In court, Keady said, “The record is replete with innumerable instances of physical brutality and abuse in disciplining inmates who are sent to MSU.
 They include… handcuffing inmates to the fence and to cells for long periods of time, shooting at and around inmates and using a cattle prod to keep them standing or moving."

 In October 1972, Keady found for the plaintiffs, condemning Parchman as unconstitutional, and an outrage to “modern standards of decency."
 Keady believed that “its failure to provide adequate housing, medical care, and physical protection” violated the Eighth Amendment’s prohibition against cruel and unusual punishment."
 He also concluded that the policy of segregating inmates by race violated the Equal Protection Clause of the Fourteenth Amendment.
 He followed these findings with an order for “immediate and long-range relief."

-The state of Mississippi ended up appealing Keady’s decision to the Fifth Circuit Court of Appeals.
+The state of Mississippi ended up appealing Keady's decision to the Fifth Circuit Court of Appeals.
 This turned Gates v.
 Collier into a landmark case, taking place in September 1974.
-The Fifth Circuit ended up agreeing with the lower court’s earlier decision, resulting in the abolishment of racial segregation of inmates as well as the trusty system.
+The Fifth Circuit ended up agreeing with the lower court's earlier decision, resulting in the abolishment of racial segregation of inmates as well as the trusty system.